PRIVACY NOTICE – SERVICE USERS

 A special note about the Special Category Information we hold

 Your personal information and details of the enquiries received are stored on a secure database.
-They will be kept for the duration of your treatment, and for a maximum of 7 years thereafter.
-If this information is kept for longer, in exceptional circumstances, it will be anonymised.
+They will be kept for the duration of your treatment.
+For adult service users, data will be kept for 8 years after the end of treatment; for under 18s, records will be kept until the age of 25 (or until the age of 26 if the young person is aged 17 when treatment ends).
+If this information is kept for longer, in exceptional circumstances, we will inform you of this.

 4. Who sees your personal information?

 The personal information we collect about you will be used by our staff and approved volunteers in Open Door so that they can support you.
-In exceptional circumstances (not routinely) and with the knowledge of the individual/s concerned, we may share information with your GP/health service/parent/guardian.
+In exceptional circumstances (not routinely) and to the best of our ability with the knowledge of the individual/s concerned, we may share information with your GP/health service/parent/guardian.

 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.